adrhill/SparseConnectivityTracer.jl/README.md

 Fast Jacobian and Hessian sparsity detection via operator-overloading.

-> [!WARNING]
-> This package is in early development.
-Expect frequent breaking changes and refer to the stable documentation.

 ## Installation
 To install this package, open the Julia REPL and run